bitcanon/wireguard-tunnel-generator/README.md

 There are two ways to change this behavior:
 1. Pass the **public key** as an argument to the script: `-p "fb4r8zxzstQ+/GxULwnqW9mqDF3YrBT2SvcEHyXqoWM="`
 2. Set the variable `FW_PUBLIC_KEY` to the public key you got from the WireGuard interface in RouterOS, for instance `FW_PUBLIC_KEY=fb4r8zxzstQ+/GxULwnqW9mqDF3YrBT2SvcEHyXqoWM=`.

+## 💾 Running the Script
+More to come...